 MCerts flow certification – a missed opportunity?

-All water utility consent holders must now have relevant sites inspected by an MCerts inspector whose job it is to check that flow structures and instrumentation are accurately recording treated effluent data.
+The Environment Agency’s MCerts legislation on self-monitoring of effluent flow has been in place throughout the UK since January 2004.
+All water utility consent holders must now have relevant sites inspected by an MCerts inspector, whose job it is to check that flow structures and instrumentation are accurately recording treated effluent data.
+Since the rules demand that inspections take place every five years, most sites are now about midway between inspections.

 Under the MCerts regulations, the Environment Agency (EA) requires water utility consent holders to install and maintain equipment to measure and record instantaneous and daily cumulative treated flows at discharges above 250 population equivalent, or have dry weather flows (DWF) equal to or greater than 50m3/day.